 As new sustainability legislation is implemented, and stakeholder requirements evolve across the supply chain, the importance of integrating ethical and social best practices across global procurement processes continues to increase.
-We recognise that all positive action around preventing, identifying and minimising instances of modern slavery must start with clear policies, guidelines and controls.
+We recognise that all positive action around preventing, identifying and minimising instances of modern slavery must start with explicit policies, guidelines and controls.
 This is why we clearly outline our expectations of the standards we require from our suppliers and partners in our Supplier Code of Conduct.

 Ethically conducting business and abiding by all legal and regulatory requirements are important components of this shared commitment.
-We continue to increase the number of global suppliers who've signed our Supplier Code of Conduct - to date over 89% have signed the Code.
+We continue to increase the number of global suppliers who've signed our Supplier Code of Conduct.
 It also forms part of our agreement with each partner in the BCD global network.
 We encourage them to promote our shared values of sustainable procurement within their own supply chain.